gvorbeck/dmcm/README.md

   DMCM: Dungeon Master's Campaign Manager
 </h1>

 The DMCM is a React-based localhost app that you can use during your 5e TTRPG sessions to house all your DM notes, references, and homebrew stats & spells!
 It is powered by the Gatsby site generator tool.
+Not enough?
+Throw it in [Electron](https://www.electronjs.org/) and turn it into a desktop app!

 A hosted example of the DMCM can be seen [here](https://rpg.iamgarrett.com/).